lsablake/GettingCleaningData/README.md

 11. Reordered the columns of the MeanDevData2 dataset to evaluate more efficiently.

-12. Reshaped the MeanDevData2 dataset by melting the dataset to reorder columns and rows, thereby creating a new dataset called
+12. Melted the MeanDevData2 dataset, creating identifier "Subjects" and "Actvity", thereby creating a new dataset called MeanDevMolt in preparation for casting
-	MeanDevMelt.

-13. Created separate SubjectsMean and ActivityMean datasets from the molten dataset MeanDevMelt.
-These datasets respectively averaged each variable by Subject and Activity.
+13. Casted the MeanDevMolt dataset by Subject and Activity, creating a final tidy dataset called SummaryData which provides the average of each feature for each Subject and each Activity.

-14. Merged the SubjectsMean and ActivityMean datasets together to form the final tidy dataset called SummaryMean.
-The SummaryMean dataset fulfills the requirements of a tidy dataset because:
+14. Create an output file "tidydata.txt for project review.
+The final dataset fulfills the requirements of a tidy dataset because:

-			* Each Activity and Subject is represented by its own column
+	* Each variable is represented by its own column

 	* Each observational unit is represented in its own row

 	* Each type of observational unit forms a table - in this case, there is one type of observational unit, therefore one table.

 #### Additional Considerations
-1. The decision was deliberately made to leave axial signals (XYZ) alone and not create an additional column called "Axial Signal", which might have made the final dataset "tidier".
+1. The decision was deliberately made to leave axial signals (XYZ) alone and not create an additional column called "Axial Signal", which might have made the final dataset "tidier", but would have also resulted in structural NA values.

 ==================================================================
 ### Source Data